xavianaxw/sass-fonts/README.md

 ```

 ## Options for `$weight` includes (Only for Google Fonts / Typekit)

+In `v1.1.5` you can now use integers for your font-weight!

 |             | Font Weight | Default  |
 | ----------- |:-----------:|:--------:|